Quick Answer

 PPF + Ceramic

 Full-front PPF with professional ceramic coating over the entire vehicle.
-Maximum protection package.
+Maximum protection — quoted per vehicle.

 Our Recommendation for South Florida